Bancroft Library: Inception

 The bibliophile reached the settled determination to make his collection as complete as it was possible to make it.
 Neither time, nor money, nor personal attention would be spared.
 Agents were appointed in all the leading book marts of the world; no book must be lost because of its high price; no opportunity was to be missed to obtain everything in existence on the subject.
 By buying up at auction in European cities' individual collections, and even libraries, the Bancroft Library was enriched beyond measure.
 In 1869, it is reported that Bancroft held, including pamphlets, about 16,000 volumes.
 These were lodged on the fifth floor of the Market Street building, the original home of the library having been a corner of the second story of the building on Merchant Street.

 Bancroft now decided to begin literary work, but the collecting went rapidly forward without interruption.
 Trembling for the safety of the library through fear of fire, he lent a willing ear to his nephew's proposal to absorb the fifth floor for the purposes of the manufacturing department, of which he had charge.
 He would erect on some convenient spot a fireproof library building.
-Among the places considered were Oakland, San Rafael, Sonoma, San Mateo, and Menlo Park; but after a careful canvass and consideration, he selected the well known site on Valencia Street, near its junction with Mission.
+Among the places considered were Oakland, San Rafael, Sonoma, San Mateo, and Menlo Park; but after a careful canvass and consideration, he selected the well-known site on Valencia Street, near its junction with Mission.
 The library was moved to the building October 9, 1881.
 There the library stood for years.

+Most of the records of the Spanish and Mexican governments of what is now California (i.e., Las Californias and Alta California) which had been located by American government officials were lost to the fires after the 1906 San Francisco earthquake.
+Many of those records survive today only because Bancroft himself or his team of researchers made verbatim copies, or took down notes about their contents.